slicknode/graphql-query-complexity/README.md

   variables: {},

   // Optional callback function to retrieve the determined query complexity
-  // Will be invoked weather the query is rejected or not
+  // Will be invoked whether the query is rejected or not
   // This can be used for logging or to implement rate limiting
   onComplete: (complexity: number) => {console.log('Determined query complexity: ', complexity)},